 Hydropower (or hydroenergy) is a form of renewable energy that uses the water stored in dams, as well as flowing in rivers to create electricity in hydropower plants.

-It’s been an energy source since the late 1800s and today around 20% of the world’s power comes from hydro energy.
+It’s been an energy source since the late 1800s and today around 20 percent of the world’s power comes from hydro energy.
 As a renewable resource, hydro energy is one of the cleanest forms of energy around.

 Here are 10 things you might not have known about Hydropower.

-- They’re typically located in areas with high rainfall and elevation, with the majority of Australian hydropower plants located in New South Wales, Victoria and Tasmania.
+3. They’re typically located in areas with high rainfall and elevation.
+Most of Australia’s hydropower plants are located in New South Wales, Victoria and Tasmania.

-- Some hydropower plants have what’s known as ‘pumped storage’ which means that at night time, when demand for electricity is low, water is pumped back into the dam so it can be released again the next day when electricity demand is higher.
+8. Some hydropower plants have what’s known as ‘pumped storage’.
+This means that at night time, when demand for electricity is low, water is pumped back into the dam so it can be released again the next day when electricity demand is higher.